 The other DJs I remember playing at the time were Steve Gurley, Picci, and a DJ called Errol.

-You were involved in the first Breakdance Crew in Milton Keynes called Asiatic Soul.
+You were involved in one of the city’s first Breakdance Crews Asiatic Soul.
 How did Asiatic Soul form and what was your involvement in the crew?

 Asiatic Soul was formed at Woughton school by Farhan Sheik who was the first break-dancer in Milton Keynes.
-There were a group of us who were all in to hip hop and electro music and we got together with Farhan to form the crew.
+There were a group of us who were all in to Hip Hop and Electro music and we got together with Farhan to form the crew.
 Ferhan was much more advanced at breaking that the rest of us but he showed us what he knew and we learnt from him.
-The other people in the crew were Kalpesh, Kamal, John Waden, Raymond, and Jesse (who later became known as pioneering graffitti writer Rolek).
+The other people in the crew were Kalpesh, Kamal, John Waden, Raymond, and Jesse (who later became known as pioneering graffiti writer Rolek).
 I was a DJ in the crew as well as a being a breaker.

 Where did you guys used to break?

 We used to break in Milton Keynes city center.
 I used to work in a supermarket there and we kept some lino under the stairs at the back of the supermarket.
 At lunchtimes we used to bring out the lino and everyone used to break.
 This would have been in what was known at the time as the City Square.
 City Square is now where Marks & Spencer’s has been built.